Need-Based Financial Aid

 All families who receive need-based Financial Aid pay some tuition.
 Financial aid awards range from $3,000 to over $20,000, with an average award of $18,700.
 All families pay some tuition as a collective commitment to the prioritization of a Whitfield education.

 Approximately 30% of Whitfield’s families receive some Financial Aid.
 We are committed to building a strong, talented and diverse student body.

 Does Whitfield offer athletic scholarships?
 We do not.
 Athletic scholarships are more typically found at the college level.

-Is there a relationship between admission and financial aid decisions?
-We make admission decisions separately from financial aid decisions.
-In doing so, it is possible that a child may be admitted to Whitfield but be denied financial aid.
-With an increasing number of families applying for need-based financial aid, this is a budget-based reality at every grade level.
-That said, financial aid notifications are included with the admission decisions whenever possible.
+Is there a relationship between Admission and Financial Aid decisions?
+We make Admission decisions separately from Financial Aid decisions.
+In doing so, it is possible that a child may be admitted to Whitfield but be denied Financial Aid.
+With an increasing number of families applying for Financial Aid, this is a budget-based reality at every grade level.
+That said, Financial Aid notifications are included with the Admission decisions whenever possible.